lgmorand/workshop-aca/_entries/02-04 createrevision.md

 {% collapsible %}

-Go to the revisions management blade on the left inside of the apps panel.
+Go to the revisions management blade on the left inside of the container apps panel.
 Click on `Create a new revision`

 ![Revision soluce](/media/lab1/addrevision.png)